The Impact of Autism on the Family

 Another great question.

-‘That means that every family member – the child with autism, the parents and the siblings – ‘ I continued, ‘are at risk for experiencing a constellation of chronic problems – from stress to health problems to financial problems to isolation and more.’
+‘That means that every family member – the person with autism, the parents and the siblings – ‘ I continued, ‘are at risk for experiencing a constellation of chronic problems – from stress to health problems to financial problems to isolation and more.’

 In fact, parents of a child on the spectrum are much more likely to experience lasting stress, depression, and anxiety than their counterparts.
 The same is true for siblings.